-- CMHC will fund up to 10% of a first-time home buyer's purchase via a shared-equity mortgage (SEM).
+CMHC will fund up to 10% of a first-time home buyer's purchase via a shared-equity mortgage (SEM).
 The Incentive amount is up to $40,000 (10%) for a new home or $20,000 (5%) for an existing home.
-The incentive would be repaid when the home is sold.
-The Incentive program is expected to be operational by September 2019.
-No legislation has been provided yet, so the details have yet to be worked out.
-Questions:
+The incentive would be repaid when the home is sold, or in 25 years, whichever is first, but could be repaid earlier if desired.
+The Incentive program will launch on September 2, 2019.

 - lower interest rates, new interest-free 6-month grace period after a student loan borrower leaves school

 The Budget proposes to enhance the GIS earnings exemption, beginning with the July 2020-21 benefit year.
 Bill C97 included the legislative provisions to amend the Old Age Security Act to provide a new exemption for purposes of calculating the GIS.
 The new exemption excludes the first $5,000 of a person's employment and self-employment income as well as 50% of their employment and self-employment income greater than $5,000 but not exceeding $15,000.